 3. If you are hosting, try to speak to everyone and ensure they feel welcome.
 Your job is to make sure no-one is left standing on their own and feeling uncomfortable.

 4. Really listen to people and make eye contact to show interest and avoid looking round the room to see who else has arrived while someone is talking to you, because you will make them feel unimportant.
 Those little snippets of information you gather while small talking are great for opening future conversations and will impress the other person that you have remembered, earning you huge brownies points.
-5. Introduce people who are on their own to others you think they would find interesting especially if you know they are shy or uncomfortable in a social situation.

-6. Keep conversation light, stick to small talk rather than heavy and potentially contentious topics like politics.
 7. Watch the alcohol – this is obvious, but Mulled Wine can be incredibly easy to drink and often doesn’t taste very alcoholic so take care and keep an eye out to check whether anyone else is getting a bit too merry.
 If they are, deal with it quietly and privately.

 8. If you dislike work related social occasions you should still go and make an effort.
 Once you have had a drink, spoken to the host and a few other guests to get your attendance noted you can quietly leave.
 If it’s a big party it’s unlikely people will remember when you left.